Frequently Asked Questions

-Pregnant women cannot use FlexDoctor.
-People who have a pacemaker, ICD, or any other electrical implanted device cannot use FlexDoctor.
+Pregnant women cannot use the FlexDoctor.
+People who have a pacemaker, ICD, or any other electrical implanted device cannot use the FlexDoctor.

 How exactly does the FlexDoctor work?

-FlexDoctor delivers a compound double exponential electrical wave form that is harmonious with the body.
-Rather than trying to block pain signals like other devices, this patented technology overrides the signal and is better received by the body.
+The FlexDoctor delivers a compound double exponential electrical wave form that is harmonious with the body.
+Rather than trying to block pain signals like other devices, this patented technology overrides the signal and is better received by the brain and the body.